Conducting Your Annual Physical Security Review

 - Design or recommend appropriate changes to facilities, policies and procedures to address the issues discovered

-- Train or recommend training for the board and senior management about their responsibilities and the projected impact of loss exposures
+- Train or recommend training for the Board and senior management about their responsibilities and the projected

 Security Personnel, Directors, Auditors, HR Managers, Training Managers, Compliance Officers and Retail Operations Managers.